 Glenn is a freelance photojournalist, writer and columnist who specializes in outdoor and travel photography.
 His work has appeared in the Toronto Star, featured in galleries, and local publications in Haliburton.
 He is also the founding president of the Haliburton Highlands Camera Club.

-GALES OF NOVEMBER COME EARLY PHOTOGRAPHY WORKSHOP
+Fall GALES PHOTOGRAPHY WORKSHOP

 The workshop is designed for intermediate to advanced photographers.
 It's about pushing your range of experience.